aer0ss/aerofs/docs/engineering/how-to/get-started.md

     gradle clean dist
     ./invoke --product CLIENT setupenv
     approot/run ~/rtroot/user1 gui

+If you get an error about protobuf when running `./invoke clean proto` make sure that you've installed Xcode command line tools.
+This happens because homebrew installs headers in /usr/local/include but in newer releases of Xcode gcc won't search that location unless the command line tools are installed.

 Running gradle will compile the Java source code and create the class files needed to run the client.
 Running invoke will create a directory called approot and populate it with all environment-dependent resources.